 Wendy Hendricks currently works for the Graduate School of Development Policy and Practice at UCT.
 Most recently, she was the Personal Assistant for the Chief Executive Officer of the Western Cape Provincial Development Council, a public entity facilitating socio-economic development among stakeholders in the Western Cape.
 Prior to that she was the Personal Assistant to the Executive Director of the Urban Foundation.
 She also worked at SALDRU, UCT at various times, working on amongst others, the Carnegie conference : ‘Towards C3 – Strategies to Overcome Poverty and Inequality”.

-Carla Lever is a writer and academic.
+Carla Lever is GSDPP's Communications and Networking Manager.
 She gained her PhD from the University of Sydney, examining the centrality of embodied practice to South African national identity under the Zuma administration.
 Her MA was undertaken as part of the South African NRF gender project.
 Prior to studying in Australia under an IPRS scholarship, Carla worked as a journalist and lecturer.
 She is a past columnist and Editor of The Daily Maverick's 'First Thing', gaining a 2013 BASA silver award for arts opinion writing.
 Her fiction writing has won several national competitions, with her work recently selected for an award-winning South African anthology of short stories.

 Elvina Moosa is the MPhil Programme Manager at GSDPP.
 She has had a long career at tertiary institutions and previously worked as a Quality Manager at the Cape Peninsula University of Technology (CPUT).
 In that role she oversaw Professional body accreditation processes and managed the quality reviews of academic programmes at the institution.
 She has also been a part-time lecturer at CPUT, teaching Research Methodology to BTech students.
 Elvina has also worked in Administration in the Engineering Faculty at CPUT and spent 7 years in the corporate sector before joining CPUT.
 She obtained an MTech degree in Quality Management at the Cape Peninsula University of Technology.

 Zikhona Sikota is the Programme Assistant in the MPhil Programme.
-Prior to working at the GSDPP she was a part-time contract lecturer in the Department of Political Studies at the University of the Western, where she did both her undergraduate and postgraduate studies.
-She holds a Masters degree in Political Studies from the University of the Western Cape.
+Prior to working at the GSDPP she was a part-time contract lecturer in the Department of Political Studies at the University of the Western Cape, where she did both her undergraduate and postgraduate studies.
+She holds a Master's degree in Political Studies from the University of the Western Cape.
 Her previous experience includes being a Project and Office Associate for the United Nations Association of South Africa as well a Research Intern in the Parliamentary liaison office of the Southern African Catholic Bishops’ Conference.
-She also has significant experience in working in various research projects, including working as a fieldworker and as a focus group facilitator.
+She also has significant experience in working in various research projects, including as a field worker and a focus group facilitator.
 Her research interest include democracy, participation, development and urban politics.